 The Tasmanian Government allocated funding over 4 years (2019-2022) for the establishment of the Landcare Action Grants Program.
 The program is being delivered by TFGA and Landcare Tasmania is delivering part of the program to support members projects.

 The first round of funding through the LAG from Landcare Tasmania is now closed.

 Keep an eye on our newsletters for when the next opportunity arises.

 The Landcare Assistance Program is a small annual grant that supports group operational costs and insurance.
 (It is not available to Individual Members)

-The Tasmanian Government has generously provided the LAP (Landcare Assistance Program) to assist our members to pay their core costs, including insurance if required.
+Landcare Tasmania delivers the Landcare Assistance Program to support member group core costs and to cover insurance.
+The funds are generously provided by the Tasmanian Government.
 The grant amount varies from year to year depending on number of groups that apply, and insurance costs.